Neuroscience advisors can assist students in a variety of areas:

 The faculty welcome contact with students curious about neuroscience.
 If you would like to know more about the program and what we do, and know a faculty member who might be able to help, you should approach that person directly.

 For general advice about the department’s programs and courses, you should contact the BCS/NSC undergraduate coordinator, who will advise on a range of issues, including the content of courses, the structure of programs, and the organization of a concentration or a minor.

 Students interested in neuroscience may also wish to join the BCS/NSC Undergraduate Council.

 Transfer Credit Policy

-Transfer credits from domestic colleges and study abroad programs are permitted for the neuroscience major with approval from the appropriate department(s).
 Incoming transfer students should seek course approval as soon as they arrive on campus.
-All other students must obtain approval for transfer credits before the course is taken.
+All other students must obtain approval for transfer credits before taking the course.